ludvigbohlin/ludvigbohlin.github.io/_customercases/twistshake.markdown

 description: Twistshake is a fast growing global company that sells different products for children.
 website: https://www.twistshake.com
 logo: /assets/img/customercases/twistshake_logo.png
-contact: Camillo Eriksson
-plan: Global Scale Up
 quote: Our loading times improved a lot globally - especially for mobile formats
 ---

-**Twistshake is one of Sweden's fastest growing companies with their niche children's products sold worldwide.
+**Twistshake is one of Sweden's fastest growing companies within its niche and the company sells products worldwide.
 The company is facing an even greater expansion in 2019.
 Since the week before Black Friday, Twistshake and ShimmerCat have setup a global acceleration network, with servers utilizing ShimmerCat's market-leading priority and HTTP/2 Push technology.**

 <img class="full-width" src="{{ "/assets/img/customercases/twistshake_products.jpg" | prepend: site.baseurl }}" width="100%" height="auto">